“Maahes,” she coos in Sly’s ear, “do you have a special name for me?

 “What’s this?”
 Sly raises a hind leg, with its crook.

 “How do you kneel?” she sputters.
 “Show me.”

 “Enough.
 Listen, girlie, I can give you advice, but it won’t be the true mystical knowledge Maahes doles out.
 You need to talk to Maahes.”1

 “Let’s do it then,” she says evenly, though she is very, very excited.

 The board is set in place.

 Yeah, about the planchette.
 The Friefrau hadn’t thrown the thing into the gully after all.
 She’d hurled a heel of bread instead.
-Some lucky fieldmice had a lovely dinner of it.
+Some lucky fieldmice had a lovely meal.
 She pulled the planch out of her pocket as Dee searched for a replacement.

-Drusilla removes a second square of paper from her writing desk on the seat beside her.
+Drusilla removes a second square of paper from her writing desk, on the seat beside her.
 Dee reads, his heart breaking for the girl.
 They say I am unbearable.
 Am I?
-He hissed into the cat’s ear, “say no or I’ll tie you to the top of the coach myself, with pleasure.”
+He hissed into the cat’s ear, “say no or I’ll tie you to the top of the coach myself.”